MEET THE PEOPLE – WHO ARE THE PEOPLE BEHIND THE MEXICAN FOOD SCENE IN LONDON PART II

 What Sets Her Apart

 In a world where food photos are everywhere and it’s easier than ever to blog about food, Karla provides easy to follow recipes tailored to the modern working people made with ingredients easily available in the UK.
-With every photo she shares, she opens her house and invite us to her dining table.
+With every photo she shares, she opens her house and invites us to her dining table.
 With every story she shares, she makes us part of her family.

 You Should Try